Peterborough, June 11th 1987

 The Tories seemed to be doing rather well in 1987.
 Mrs Thatcher had beaten the unions, the Wets and the Argentines.
 She now seemed set to do the same for her third Labour electoral opponent Neil Kinnock just as she had thwarted both Jim Callaghan and Michael Foot before.
 The economy was enjoying a brief economic boom.
 Thatcher, apparently Invincible but not yet obviously crazy looked unstoppable.
 The NHS, crime and homelessness figures were all far worse than they had been but no one was worrying about this then.
 Labour, though much more polished than in 1983, thanks to the red rose symbol and other behind the scenes innovations by the then largely unknown Peter Mandelson were well on the road to becoming New Labour, this would propel it to a massive victory a decade later.
 But in 1987, the party still looked vulnerable as did the Alliance led by the “two Davids” Owen and Steel.
 In Peterborough, Brian Mawhinney seemed safe against his Labour foe Andrew MacKinlay (who would be MP for Thurrock between 1992 and 2010, a seat now menaced by UKIP).

 I was ten.
 I was in my third year (that is, Year 5) of my Junior School.
 I liked Whizzer and Chips, Buster and Oink! comic (none of these are still going) and books like The Demon Headmaster and The Turbulent Term of Tyke Tyler.
 I used to draw and write my own stories, sometimes in cartoon form, on Peterborough Development Corporation paper which my dad would bring home from work.
-He is retired now and the PDC no longer exists, so I hope he doesn’t get in trouble for me revealing this.
+He is retired now and the PDC no longer exists, so I hope my revealing this, doesn’t get him into trouble..